-The MArburg University Research Academy (MARA) was established as an academic center in 2008 upon the initiative of Prof. Dr. Babette Simon, Vice President of Junior Scholars and Equal Opportunity.
+The MArburg University Research Academy (MARA) was initiated in 2008 by Prof. Dr. Babette Simon, Vice President of Junior Scholars and Equal Opportunity, and established as an academic center in 2009.
 In 2014, it underwent a process of structural reorganization in which the two former graduate centers for the promotion of doctoral candidates – the Graduate Center for Humanities and Social Sciences and the Graduate Center for Life and Natural Sciences – and the Academic Career Development Center for postdoctoral scholars were integrated into MARA.
 The Hochschuldidaktische Netzwerk Mittelhessen (HDM; Network for Teaching in Higher Education of Central Hesse), which was formerly a part of MARA, became independent.
 The new MARA Statutes (PDF) entered into force on April 30, 2015.

 MARA is an additional institution of Philipps-Universität Marburg in accordance with § 20, para.
 4 of the Statutes of Philipps-Universität Marburg (GrundO) in conjunction with § 4, para.
 1, sent.
 3 HHG.
 As a university-wide institution spanning all disciplines and departments, MARA has the objective of assisting junior scholars in the best possible pursuit of their career opportunities in all stages of academic or non-academic qualification by providing a framework, both structurally and in terms of content, that meets national and international quality standards and is aligned with future developments.
 It pursues this objective in ways that take into consideration the various career pathways both inside and outside academia.
 MARA serves to facilitate an institutionalized dialogue among junior scholars across academic cultures and disciplinary boundaries.
 MARA is committed to promoting equal opportunity and making the reconciliation of academic career and family a reality.